hunter-teacher-cert/unit_plan-linj/README.md

 ### General Overview
 Course: AP Computer Science A

 In this post AP Exam unit, students will learn how to develope a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game using the Processing IDE.
-GUIs are one of the most important parts of any web application.
-Unlike a text-based interface where users have to type commands into a command line box to tell the computer what to do, a GUI makes it easier for them to input commands by creating visual cues that are more relatable and standardized across all devices.

 ---

 ### Motivation for Unit
 We would like to plan something fun and engaging after the AP Exam.
-It would be a nice challenge for the students because it requires mastery of basic Java programming.
-We want to expose our students to professional Java tools including a Java game framework(Litiengine) and collaborative coding environment with version controls (via Github).
+Gauging from our previous teaching experiences, student engagement is often high when games are involved in the classroom.
+Moreover, game design is a useeful context for developing computational thinking and digital creativity.
+This would provide students with an authentic context for learning.
+Students cam make their own chocies, find solutions to problems, and lead the design process.
+We also want to expose our students to a different programming language, Processing and collaborative coding environment with version controls (via Github).

 ---